Ezu25/requirement-analysis/README.md

 Evolving Stakeholder Needs: During long-term projects, stakeholder needs can change.
 Requirement analysis must be flexible and adaptable to these changes without compromising project objectives.
 Balancing Competing Interests: Stakeholders may have conflicting priorities or expectations.
 Effective prioritization and negotiation are crucial to aligning everyone on a common vision for the project.
 Incomplete Requirements: If key stakeholders are not involved or if their input is incomplete, critical requirements may be missed, which can cause issues later in the development cycle.

+# Why is Requirement Analysis Important?
+Requirement analysis is a critical phase in the Software Development Life Cycle (SDLC) as it lays the foundation for the entire project.
+This phase ensures that the development process is focused, efficient, and aligned with business and user expectations.
+Below are three key reasons why requirement analysis is crucial to the success of any software project:

+1. Clarifies Project Scope and Objectives
+Requirement analysis defines the project's scope by identifying exactly what the software needs to do and what it will not do.
+This clear definition of both functional and non-functional requirements ensures that all stakeholders—business owners, users, and development teams—are aligned on the project’s goals.
+By thoroughly documenting the requirements, this phase prevents scope creep (when the project's scope expands unexpectedly), ensuring that the development team focuses on the most important and valuable features.
+A well-defined scope leads to a more streamlined and efficient development process, ultimately resulting in a product that meets user needs and business objectives.

+2. Mitigates Risks Early in the Process
+One of the most significant advantages of requirement analysis is its ability to identify potential risks early in the development cycle.
+Whether it's technical challenges, resource constraints, unclear business rules, or regulatory requirements, the analysis helps uncover issues that could derail the project later.
+By proactively addressing these risks during the requirement phase, the development team can implement mitigation strategies, avoiding costly rework or delays in later stages.
+Early risk identification is key to ensuring the project stays on track, within budget, and on schedule.

+3. Aligns Development with Stakeholder Expectations Requirement analysis ensures that all project stakeholders have a shared understanding of the software’s intended functionality and behavior.
+This alignment is crucial for avoiding miscommunication and ensuring that the final product meets the needs of both the business and end-users.
+Clear, documented requirements serve as a reference throughout the SDLC, guiding design, development, testing, and deployment.
+This alignment helps to manage stakeholder expectations effectively, ensuring that the software delivers what was promised and provides the expected value.